 - Surface preparation

 - Application techniques

 All of these factors are essential to success.
 Some finishes may even require chemical stripping or sandblasting to restore wood to the proper condition before re-treatment.
 Finishes that weather unevenly and are re-coated without removing the old finish will have an unsightly, patchy appearance.

 Although the log stain is only a small percent of the cost of a log home, it is one of the more critical elements in construction.
 To most consumers, aesthetic appeal is just as important as performance when selecting a wood finish.
 Understanding the properties and expected performance of various products makes the decision process much easier for you.

-One of the better products on the market that’s geared specifically toward log homes is DEFY Water Repellent Wood Stain.
+One of the better products on the market that’s geared specifically toward log homes is DEFY Extreme Semi-Transparent Wood Stain.
 It’s been a go-to stain for log cabins for decades and has a great track record of performance.
 Before staining, make sure to properly prep your wood first.